woodenfish/node-ipip/README.en.md

 A Node.js module to query geolocation information for an IP or domain, based on database by [ipip.net](http://ipip.net).

 ## Getting Started

 Install the module:

     npm install ipip

 [Database](http://s.qdcdn.com/17mon/17monipdb.zip) is provided by ipip.net.
-It will be downloaded automatically, no extra operations needed.
+The free version will be downloaded automatically.

     var ipip = require('ipip');
     var ip = new ipip.IPIP();